Burst Pipe Prevention Tips

 Winter Risk!

-When temperatures dip below freezing and cold air blows into the building, plumbing on the exterior walls are susceptible to freezing and bursting.
+According to an emergency plumber, when the temperatures dip below is freezing and cold air blows into the building, plumbing on the exterior walls are susceptible to freezing and bursting.

 The name of the game is to keep plumbing and walls warm.